 Based in Chicago’s Hyde Park neighborhood, the Lutheran School of Theology at Chicago (LSTC) is the leading urban Lutheran seminary training students to serve in the global community.
 True to our Lutheran heritage and built on a foundation of intellectual rigor, we equip students for visionary ministry.

-The mission of the Lutheran School of Theology at Chicago, a seminary of the Evangelical Lutheran Church in America, is to form visionary leaders to bear witness to the good news of Jesus Christ.
+The Lutheran School of Theology at Chicago, a seminary of the Evangelical Lutheran Church in America forms visionary leaders to bear witness to the good news of Jesus Christ.

-Our 2018-2020 Strategic plan maps the process for LSTC to be just this kind of place, a community to form leaders to form community.
+Our 2018-2020 Strategic plan maps the process for LSTC to be a community to form leaders to form community.

 A Reconciling in Christ Seminary

 As a Reconciling in Christ seminary, LSTC seeks to offer hospitality and welcome to all who enter LSTC's academic programs.
 Following Jesus Christ, whose reconciling love bridged barriers and made strangers friends, we seek to welcome and learn from one another's particularity-including but not limited to one another's race, national or ethnic origin, age, gender, sexual orientation, gender identity and expression, physical ability, social status and theological diversity.

 LSTC recognizes that our school stands on the lands of the Potawatomi, Miami, and Peoria peoples.
 For thousands of years before their forced removal, this was their traditional homeland, and it continues to hold their ancestral stories and wisdom.
 We honor and thank the elders of these and other nations, past and present.
 These lands are still home to many indigenous people, and we are grateful to learn in this place.